inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I just asked myself... what would John DeLorean do?
 		-- Raoul Duke
 Jim, it's Jack.
 I'm at the airport.
-I'm going to Tokyo and wanna pay you the five-hundred I owe you.
-Catch you next year when I get back!
+I'm going to Tokyo and wanna pay the five-hundred I owe .
+Catch  next year when I get back!
 		-- "The Rockford Files"
 italic, adj:
 	Slanted to the right to emphasize key phrases.
 Unique to Western alphabets; in Eastern languages, the same phrases are often slanted to the left.
 Why does a ship carry cargo and a truck carry shipments?
-You should never wear your best trousers when you go out to fight for freedom and liberty.
+You should never wear r best trousers when  go out to fight for freedom and liberty.
 		-- Henrik Ibsen
 enhance, v.:
 	To tamper with an ie, usually to its triment.
 BOO!
 We changed Coke again!
 BLEAH!
 BLEAH!
-Put your brain in gear before starting your mouth in motion.
+Put r brain in gear before starting r mouth in motion.
 Torque is cheap.
 Educational television should be absolutely forbidn.
-It can only lead to unreasonable disappointment when your child discovers that the letters of the alphabet do not leap up out of books and dance around with royal-blue chickens.
+It can only lead to unreasonable disappointment when r child discovers that the letters of the alphabet do not leap up out of books and dance around with royal-blue chickens.
 		-- Fran Lebowitz, "Social Studies"
 A man can have two, maybe three love affairs while he's married.
 After that it's cheating.
 		-- Yves Montand
-May you die in bed at 95, shot by a jealous spouse.
+May  die in bed at 95, shot by a jealous spouse.
 Don't stop to stomp ants when the elephants are stampeding.
 "Why should we subsidize intellectual curiosity?"
  -Ronald Reagan
-You've been telling me to relax all the way here, and now you're telling me just to be myself?
+You've been telling me to relax all the way here, and now 're telling me just to be myself?
 		-- The Return of the Secaucus Seven
 "We can't schedule an orgy, it might be construed as fighting"